proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/contributing/coding_style.rst

 * Variables should be declared at the start of a block of code rather than in the middle.
   The exception to this is when the variable is ``const`` in which case the declaration must be at the point of first use/assignment.
+  Declaring variable inside a for loop is OK.
 * When declaring variables in functions, multiple variables per line are OK.
   However, if multiple declarations would cause the line to exceed a reasonable line length, begin a new set of declarations on the next line rather than using a line continuation.
 * Be careful to not obfuscate the code by initializing variables in the declarations, only the last variable on a line should be initialized.